-The David Rankin who died in Iredell Co., NC in 1789 (wife Margaret) may also have been a son of Robert and Rebecca.
-YDNA results establish that David and Robert were close genetic relatives, although there is apparently no conclusive proof of the family connection.
-David is therefore shown on the descendant tree as a probable son of Robert and Rebecca, denoted by a question mark.
+The David Rankin who died in Iredell Co., NC in 1789 (wife Margaret MNU) may also have been a son of Robert and Rebecca.
+Y-DNA results establish that David and Robert were close genetic relatives, although there is apparently no paper evidence of a family connection.
+David is therefore shown on the descendant tree as a probable son of Robert and Rebecca, denoted by question marks.
 There has also been speculation among Rankin researchers that Samuel Rankin of Lincoln/Gaston (wife Eleanor "Ellen" Alexander) was a son of Robert.
-YDNA has also disproved that possibility, since descendants of Samuel and Eleanor do not even remotely match members of Lineage 1A and 1B.
+Y-DNA has also disproved that possibility.
+Descendants of Samuel and Eleanor do not even remotely match members of either Lineage 1A or 1B.

 A descendant chart for Lineage 1 appears below.
 There is no information for anyone born after 1900 in order to protect members' privacy.

 1 Robert Rankin, d. abt 1770 Guilford NC. wife Rebecca MNU.
-Likely immigrants to Chester Co., PA.
+Immigrants to Chester Co., PA from County Donegal, Ireland.

 2 Robert Rankin, d.
 1795 Guilford NC.
-Wife uncertain, possibly Jean Denny.
+Wife uncertain, possibly a Jean Denny.

 3 George Rankin, b.
 1767 Guilford NC d.
 McNairy TN 1851.
 Wife Nancy Gillespie.